Rotations & Electives

 We have a full complement of pediatric medical and surgical subspecialty faculty members with extensive teaching experience.

-A full-service pediatric cardiothoracic/cardiology program at duPont Hospital for Children includes 13 cardiologists and the cardiothoracic surgery team.
+A full-service pediatric cardiothoracic/cardiology program at Nemours Children’s Hospital, Delaware includes 13 cardiologists and the cardiothoracic surgery team.
 The hospital also has skilled pediatric transplant team.

 You’ll interact with subspecialists and surgeons while assigned to inpatient services during medical/surgical specialty rotations and elective rotations.
 In these rotations, you can choose from a wide variety of ambulatory clinic experiences.